blakeofwilliam/intro-to-real-js/README.md

 What this `links` property does is allow us to make requests to our `mongo` container using the `host` name `mongo`.
 So, in our connection string, we'll be able to use this as the host.

+Save your `docker-compose.yml` file and run `docker-compose restart` in the Terminal.

 In your `MongoDB.js` file, let's add some more constants for the `dbHost` and `dbPort`.

 ```javascript